 Spend your first week practicing these basics with native Thai people if you can.
 If you are not in Thailand, practice Thai with native speakers available to help you on Ling Live.

-Spend this week finding your way around the gateway and practicing Thai using audio, videos, and PDF Thai lessons from beginners to advanced.
+Spend this week finding your way around the gateway and practicing Thai using audio, videos, and PDF Thai lessons for beginners to advanced.

 In the 3rd week, start utilizing YouTube Channels for learning variations of Thai lessons.
 To get fluent in Thai, one of the best and free online resources with native teachers is:

-Now you have been practicing the Thai language with the help of the YouTube lessons.
-Now, it is the time where you should start introducing yourself to the five tones or tone rules of Thai.
+Now you have been practicing the Thai language with the help of YouTube lessons.
+Now, it is the time when you should start introducing yourself to the five tones or tone rules of Thai.

 Now most foreigners have a basic understanding of Thai tones in the fifth week.
 Here, they should start learning the Thai alphabet to get fluent in Thai.